babowsk1/tvm/README.md

 ### 1.1 TVM is a stack machine

 First of all, $$T V M$$ is a stack machine.
-This means that, instead of keeping values in some "variables" or "general-purpose registers", they are kept in a (LIFO) stack, at least from the "low-level" (TVM) perspective $$!^{3}$$
+This means that, instead of keeping values in some "variables" or "general-purpose registers", they are kept in a (LIFO) stack, at least from the "low-level" (TVM) perspective $$^{3}$$

 Most operations and user-defined functions take their arguments from the top of the stack, and replace them with their result.
 For example, the integer addition primitive (built-in operation) ADD does not take any arguments describing which registers or immediate values should be added together and where the result should be stored.
 Instead, the two top values are taken from the stack, they are added together, and their sum is pushed into the stack in their place.

-$${ }^{3}$$ A high-level smart-contract language might create a visibility of variables for the ease of programming; however, the high-level source code working with variables will be translated into TVM machine code keeping all the values of these variables in the TVM stack.
+$${ }^{3}$$A high-level smart-contract language might create a visibility of variables for the ease of programming; however, the high-level source code working with variables will be translated into TVM machine code keeping all the values of these variables in the TVM stack.

 ### 1.1.1.